JuliaGraphics/Luxor.jl/docs/src/explanation/transforms.md

 !!! note

-    If you do this, all your text will be incorrectly drawn, so you'd need to use enclose text functions with antoher matrix transformation.
+    If you do this and try to place text, all your text will be incorrectly drawn upside down, so you'd need to enclose any text placement with more matrix transformations.

 ## Advanced transformations

-For more powerful transformations, consider using Julia packages which are designed specifically for the purpose.
+For more powerful transformations of graphic elements, consider using Julia packages which are designed specifically for the purpose.

-The following example sets up some transformations, which can then be composed in the correct order to transform points.
+The following example sets up some transformations which can then be composed in the correct order to transform points.

 ```
 rawpts = [